Montana-Media-Arts/interactive-design-sp21/Syllabus.md

 #### Final Grades

-Grades will be determined according to the following breakdown:
+Grades will be determined by the following breakdown:

 - Project Contribution: 60%
 - Project Documentations: 10%